Updated: June 8, 2026

 Set a topic or theme

-Instead of “Ask me anything,” narrow the focus: “Ask me about my new EP,” “Let’s talk about sampling,” or “Music and mental health.”
+Instead of “Ask me anything,” try narrowing the focus: “Ask me about my new EP,” “Let’s talk about sampling,” or “Music and mental health.”

 This helps fans come prepared and gives shy ones something to latch onto.